 - Dual citizenship is allowed

 - The E-2 treaty between Grenada and USA allows Grenadian citizens to conduct substantial business in the U.S. and reside in U.S. if the applicant’s E-2 visa is granted.
-To read more about E2 visa please click here: _____(Enter our website link)
+To read more about E2 visa please click here

 - No foreign income, wealth, gift inheritance or capital gains tax